Kj0ric/lc3-vm-paging/README.md

 - Tests interleaved memory allocation between processes

 ## Acknowledgements
-This project builds upon the LC-3 virtual machine implementation by [Andrei Ciobanu](https://github.com/nomemory/lc3-vm).
+- This project builds upon the LC-3 virtual machine implementation by [Andrei Ciobanu](https://github.com/nomemory/lc3-vm).
 The original implementation provided the foundation for the basic VM functionality, which was then extended with paging and process management capabilities.
+- This project was developed as part of the Operating Systems course at Sabanci University.
+Special thanks to the course instructor Süha Mutluergil and teaching assistants for their guidance and support.

 ## License
-MIT License
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.